Drawing a crowd is only half the battle

 Racing to deploy a server … and win cool socks

-“The Composable Infrastructure Challenge” simulates the experience of using HPE software.
+“The HPE Cloud Challenge” simulates the experience of using HPE software.
 Players race against time to deploy a server or create a virtual machine.
 The prize?
 Bragging rights and some snazzy HPE dress socks.

 Conversations started, leads collected

-For years, HPE has used our game-based exhibit to start conversations and capture leads.
+For years, HPE has used our game to start conversations and capture leads.

-We conceptualized and built the exhibit for HPE and took care to make it customizable.
-As HPE’s software has evolved, we’ve been able to quickly update the exhibit with new games.
+We conceptualized and built the HPE Cloud Challenge for HPE and took care to make it customizable.
+As HPE’s software has evolved, we’ve been able to quickly update the platform with new games.

 Playing to crowds the world over